 Each delegate will be offered the opportunity to talk about their progress to date (participation optional)

-- Explore challenges and develop solutions in Activity Learn Sets (ALS)
+- Explore challenges and develop solutions in Activity Learning Sets (ALS)

 Using ALS we will discuss the challenges and develop solutions to drive action, setting SMART objectives.